ringcentral/ringcentral-embeddable/docs/disable-features.md

 ## Enable Conference Call feature

-To enable Conference Call (3-way-calling) feature, please add `CallControl` permission to your app in RingCentral Developer website.
-Please send email to [devsupport](mailto:devsupport@ringcentral.com) to add it if your app has been graduated into production.
-After permissions added, you can get the feature after re-login to the widget.
+To enable Conference Call (3-way-calling) feature, please add `CallControl` permission to your app via the RingCentral Developer console.
+If your app has already been graduated and you need help, please [submit a help ticket](https://developers.ringcentral.com/support/create-case) and we can assist.
+After the permission is added you can obtain the feature after you re-login to the widget.

 ![conference call](https://user-images.githubusercontent.com/7036536/110581133-eb770e80-81a4-11eb-9951-fde986a07780.png)